 Selecting Contractors

 Request references specifically for hangar projects.
-General commercial construction experience doesn’t necessarily translate to aviation applications.
+General commercial construction experience doesn’t necessarily translate to aviation applications—the requirements differ in important ways.

 Owner Responsibilities During Construction

-Even with a general contractor managing day-to-day work, owners must make timely decisions on specifications and change orders, process payment applications promptly, coordinate with airport management as needed, monitor progress against schedule, and address problems before they escalate.
+Even with a general contractor managing day-to-day work, owners must make timely decisions on specifications and change orders, process payment applications promptly, coordinate with airport management as needed, monitor progress against schedule, and address problems before they escalate into major issues.

 Construction projects rarely proceed exactly as planned.
 Weather delays, material shortages, and unforeseen site conditions create challenges.
-Flexibility and good communication skills prove invaluable.
+Flexibility and good communication skills prove invaluable throughout the process.

 Quality Control